Skip to main content

 (3) The governmental aggregator shall remove from its list of eligible aggregation customers the accounts of customers who appear on the commission's "do not aggregate" list sixty calendar days prior to the distribution of its opt-out notice.

 (4) The governmental aggregator shall not, without the customer's consent or an appropriate order, disclose or use for any purpose, other than formation and operation of its aggregation, a customer's account number, social security number, or any information regarding customers who opted off of an electric utility's pre-enrollment list.
 Before a governmental aggregator releases any customer account number, service delivery identification number, or any information related to a customer who has opted off of an electric utility's pre-enrollment list for any purpose other than those specified in this rule, unless the release is pursuant to a court or commission order, the governmental aggregator shall obtain the customer's written consent or electronic authorization.
 Before a governmental aggregator releases a customer's social security number for any purpose other than those specified in this rule, unless the release is pursuant to a court order, the governmental aggregator shall obtain the signature of the customer on a written release.
-The release shall be on a separate form.
-The release shall be clearly identified on its face as a release of personal information and all text appearing on the release shall be in at least sixteen-point type.
+The release shall be on a separate form and be clearly identified on its face as a release of personal information, with all text appearing on the release being in at least sixteen-point type.
 The following statement shall appear prominently on the release, just prior to the signature, in type darker and larger than the type in surrounding sentences: "I realize that under the rules and regulations of the public utilities commission of Ohio, I may refuse to allow (name of aggregator) to release the information set forth above.
 By my signature, I freely give (name of aggregator) permission to release the information designated above."
 The information that the governmental aggregator seeks to release shall be specified on the form.
 Forms requiring a customer to circle or to check off preprinted types of information to be released may not be used.

 (E) Notice of governmental aggregation and opt-out notice.